-After yesterdays bright and early wake up, today was a breeze waking up and 7:30 to head over to the DPF.
-Even though I would never consider myself to be a crafty person, today we had the pleasure of silk screening our own tee-shirts and tie-dyeing.
-Although it was a very laid back day, we had heard a little bit on the background of the activities we were doing the day before which actually made the activity more meaningful.
-At the wonderful DPF, young women are taught to silk screen for income as a helpful tool in leaving the slums.
-Our work didn’t even come close to the beautiful examples we were shown but it was a really fun experience.
+After yesterdays bright and early wake-up, today was a breeze waking up and 7:30 to head over to the DPF.
+Even though I would never consider myself to be a crafty person, today we had the pleasure of silk screening our tee-shirts and tie-dyeing.
+Although it was a very laid back day, we had heard a little bit on the background of the activities we were doing the day before which made the activity more meaningful.
+At the wonderful DPF, young women are taught to silkscreen for income as a helpful tool in leaving the slums.
+Our work didn’t even come close to the beautiful examples we were shown, but it was a really fun experience.

-Later on in the afternoon we were brought to the Terminal 21 mall for a photo scavenger hunt!
-Because its our last night with our current roomies, we were split up into teams consisting of our rooms.
+Later on in the afternoon, we were brought to the Terminal 21 mall for a photo scavenger hunt!
+Because it’s our last night with our current roomies, we were split up into teams consisting of our rooms.
 This activity was much more fun then I could have ever imagined… but maybe that’s because I was on the winning team!
-We had all sorts of crazy tasks in this 7 story mall, some of which being finding the most foreign person at the mall and taking a picture with them.
-Others were recreating a Titanic moment, or finding a celebrity lookalike which was surprisingly the trickiest one for my group.
+We had all sorts of crazy tasks in this seven-story mall, some of which being finding the most foreign person at the mall and taking a picture with them.
+Others were recreating a Titanic moment or finding a celebrity lookalike which was surprisingly the trickiest one for my group.
 We ended up with a man wearing a cowboy hat who barely passed as looking like Woody from Toy Story.
-We may have upset a few security guards in the process but it was totally worth it.
+We may have upset a few security guards in the process, but it was worth it.
 So that was pretty cool.

-It’s hard to imagine that were leaving in just five days, this trip has seemed to fly by.
-This makes me feel so many different things, in some ways I’m so excited to get home but in other ways it just shows how incredibly close we’ve gotten.
-Mom – I already have my next few trips planned… Florida, Colorado, Ireland, Paris, London, Texas, DC, and New Jersey so just get ready.
+It’s hard to imagine that we’re leaving in just five days, this trip has seemed to fly by.
+This makes me feel so many different things, in some ways I’m so excited to get home, but in other ways, it just shows how incredibly close we’ve gotten.
+Mom – I already have my next few trips planned… Florida, Colorado, Ireland, Paris, London, Texas, DC, and New Jersey so get ready.